jmannall/RoomAcoustiCpp-Unity/README.md

 This component is defined by the `DebugCPP` class.
 You will also need to select the "RAC_Debug" version of the plugin, using the drop-down selection at the top of the "RAC Audio Manager" inspector.
 After applying the plugin selection, Unity will load the "RAC_Debug" DLL which includes debugging features.
+Assigning a RACAudioSource to this script will draw early reverberation paths for that source in the Unity scene view.

 #### Recording data